jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-phrase-structure.md

 a - b - a a' - c'
 The a' and c' at the melody goes to the left hand (called fragment __5b__).

-The base notes are the fundamentals of the chords.

 ### Fragment 6: Intermezzo 3

 Intermezzo fragment __5__ is directly followed by intermezzo fragment __6__.